ysBach/iau2022fm8/docs/instructions_to_chairs.md

 5. When the session is over, please return the microphone to the venue (LOCs).

-# Request to Co-Chairperson
+# Co-Chairperson

 ## Before the presentation
 1. **Please come to the meeting room 15 minutes before** the session starts.
     - Let's have a brief meeting between the staff provided by the GA side and the LOCs (Moon, Ishiguro, HJLee, Bach, and Geem) regarding the organization.
-3. Please let the remote Chairperson proceed with the session, basically.
+2. Please let the remote Chairperson proceed with the session, basically.

 ## During the presentation
-1. If the zoom share by the remote speaker does not work, ask the staff to prepare for screen sharing with a backup file stored on the local computer in the meeting room.
-If the remote speaker cannot manage screen sharing for more than ~2 minutes, please ask the remote speaker and Chairperson to start the presentation using the backup file.
+⚠️ If the remote speaker cannot share the screen, ask the staff to prepare for screen sharing with a backup file stored on the local computer in the meeting room.

+⚠️ If the remote speaker cannot manage screen sharing for more than ~2 minutes, please ask the remote speaker and Chairperson to start the presentation using the backup file.

 ## After the presentation
 1. During the Q&A session, please overlook the meeting room if someone has a question.
 Because Chairperson cannot know the person with questions and comments in the meeting room, please let the Chairperson know the questions from the meeting room.
 The Co-Chairperson is supposed to nominate the persons with the questions.